 The other fab thing is that you can write a review of CoSchedule and get half off your bill straight away, and then each time someone uses your referral link (*Ahem – this is MY CoSchedule referral link*… you know… just in case?), you get another 10% off your bill.
 So if you write a review, then persuade 5 people to use your link, you can have CoSchedule for free!

 Still not sure?
 Well, the great news is you can can try CoSchedule for free on the Forever Free plan*

 Need more help with CoSchedule?

-If you love the sound of CoSchedule and want to try it out, don’t forget to check out my step by step guide to using CoSchedule to schedule and automate social media.
+If you love the sound of CoSchedule and want to try it out, don’t forget to check out my step by step guide to using CoSchedule to schedule social media.
 Where I show you step by step how to create your account and start scheduling your social media.